vstinner/unicode_book/libraries.rst

  * :c:func:`g_filename_display_name`: human readable version of a filename.
 Try to decode the filename from each encoding of :c:func:`g_get_filename_charsets` encoding list.
-If all decoding failed, decode the filename from UTF-8 and escape undecodable bytes.
+If all decoding failed, decode the filename from UTF-8 and escape :ref:`undecodable bytes
+   <undecodable>`.
  * :c:func:`g_get_filename_charsets`: get the list of charsets used to decode and encode filenames. :c:func:`g_filename_display_name` tries each encoding of this list, other functions just use the first encoding.
 Use UTF-8 on